What is grief?

 If the experience of mourning is unique for each person, its course is the same for all: in four stages.

-Phase 1: Shock and shock
+Phase 1: Shock and bewilderment

 First of all, upon hearing the news of the bereavement, the bereaved person is in a state of disbelief, even radical denial.
 No doubt that protective mechanisms are put in place to preserve his consciousness of the enormity of what has just happened.